bitcoinerlab/discovery/README.md

    The `Discovery` constructor accepts an optional object with two properties that are crucial for managing the application's memory usage:

-   - `expressionsCacheSize`: This property represents the cache size limit for descriptor expressions.
+   - `descriptorsCacheSize`: This property represents the cache size limit for descriptor expressions.
 The cache, implemented using memoizers, serves a dual purpose: it speeds up data queries by avoiding unnecessary recomputations, and it helps maintain immutability.
 Reaching the limit of the cache size may lead to a loss of immutability and the returned reference may change.
 This is not a critical issue, as the data is still correct, but it may trigger extra renders in the UI.
 The default value is 1000, and you can set it to 0 for unbounded caches.
-   - `indicesPerExpressionCacheSize`: This property represents the cache size limit for indices per expression, related to the number of addresses in ranged descriptor expressions.
-Similar to the `expressionsCacheSize`, reaching the limit of this cache size may lead to the same immutability challenges.
+   - `outputsPerDescriptorCacheSize`: This property represents the cache size limit for indices per expression, related to the number of addresses in ranged descriptor expressions.
+Similar to the `descriptorsCacheSize`, reaching the limit of this cache size may lead to the same immutability challenges.
 The default value is 10000, and you can set it to 0 for unbounded caches.

-   It is important to note that the default values for `expressionsCacheSize` and `indicesPerExpressionCacheSize` should be sufficient for most projects.
+   It is important to note that the default values for `descriptorsCacheSize` and `outputsPerDescriptorCacheSize` should be sufficient for most projects.
 However, if you expect to work with a large number of descriptor expressions or addresses, you may need to adjust these values accordingly.
 Conversely, for projects that require minimal resources, you may consider reducing these values to conserve memory.

    **Note**: The `connect` method must be run before starting any data queries to the blockchain, and the `close` method should be run after you have completed all necessary queries and no longer need to query the blockchain.